-7.4 Determining the balance of a Hospitality Studies question paper appropriate levels of cognitive demand (according to the CAPS), an appropriate spread of topics and fair levels of difficulty.
+7.4 Determining the balance of a Consumer Studies question paper

+In an attempt to make assessment more systematic, teachers are expected to produce evidence of a balanced question paper with appropriate levels of cognitive demand (according to the CAPS), an appropriate spread of topics and fair levels of difficulty.
 This can be a daunting task, particularly for new or novice teacher in the subject.